 Hearing TESTS

-At Tragus, Hearing TESTs are completely free.
+At Tragus, adult Hearing TESTs are completely free.

 Researchers have found that 1 in 6 individuals in the UK suffer from hearing loss.
 Tragus – The Ear Specialists aims to help these individuals.